Skip to content

 Game configuration

-H-Shifter sends vJoy button presses when gears are engaged.
+The H-shifter mode sends vJoy button presses when gears are engaged.
 Bind the in-game gear slots as you would with a hardware H-pattern shifter, by walking through the gears slot-by-slot in the game control settings.
-The input device will show up as the vJoy device you selected in H-Shifter's input/output settings.
+The input device will show up as the vJoy device you selected in the H-shifter mode's input/output settings.

 ATS/ETS2 settings